 - With the expectation of profit derived primarily from the work of others.

-To put it in layman’s terms, a security is an investment in someone else’s effort.
-This is why a share of stock is a security, because you put money in and make a profit off the company’s hard work.
+Simply stated, a security is an investment in someone else’s effort.
+This is why a share of stock is a security because you put money in and make a profit off the company’s hard work.
 This is how most investors see blockchain tokens: they are buying into a project that they hope will rise in value, like a share of stock.